19hours/sg-statutes/Acts/Securities and Futures Act.md

 (b) enter in the register, within 7 days after the date that he acquires any interest in securities, particulars of the securities in which he has an interest and particulars of his interest in those securities; and

-(c) retain that entry in an easily accessible form for a period of not less than 6 years after the date on which such entry is first made.
+(c) retain that entry in an easily accessible form for a period of not less than 5 years after the date on which such entry is first made.

+[2/2007 wef 01/03/2007]

 (2) Where there is a change (not being a prescribed change) in any interest in securities of a relevant person, he shall —

 (a) enter in the register, within 7 days after the date of the change, particulars of the change including the date of the change and the circumstances by reason of which the change has occurred; and

-(b) retain that entry in an easily accessible form for a period of not less than 6 years after the date on which such entry was first made.
+(b) retain that entry in an easily accessible form for a period of not less than 5 years after the date on which such entry was first made.

 [16/2003]

+[2/2007 wef 01/03/2007]

 [SIA, s.
 42]